havarhagelund/cdp-group-4-metaito-2024/README.md

 git clone https://github.com/havarhagelund/cdp-group-4-metaito-2024.git
 ```

-<h3>Setting up the environment</h3>
+<h3 id="env-variables">Setting up the environment</h3>
 Now we have to set up the environment variables.
+If you are a sensor of the project you will find these in the Appendix.
 Create a .env file in the root of the project and add the following:

 ```bash